 - bleeding from the tongue without reason

-People with a T1 tumor have the smallest grade of tumor, while people with a T4 tumor have the largest grade.
+The numbers show the extent of each of these.
+For example, people with a T1 tumor have the smallest size of tumor, while people with a T4 tumor have the largest size.

 An N0 classification signifies that the tongue cancer has not spread to any neck lymph nodes.
-Tongue cancer that has spread to a significant number of lymph nodes has an N3 classification.
+In contrast, tongue cancer that has spread to a significant number of lymph nodes will likely have an N3 classification.